 19. DIY Instagram Matching Game

 Turn the real-life memories of you and your friends into a matching game that celebrates the highs and lows of the last year.
 (OK, let’s be honest—it’s Instagram, so only the highs.)
 This is an entertaining and refreshingly personal party game, and since so many of us are addicted to our Insta-feed, it will likely be an instant hit.

-Pop the champagne a little early for this fast-paced festive game in which players compete in teams to fill a champagne flute with the good stuff as quickly as possible using only a teaspoon—just be sure to use some cheap bubbles for this one since all the agitation might result in loss of fizz by the time contestants are ready to drink the prize.
+Pop the bubbly a little early for this fast-paced, festive game in which players compete in teams to fill a champagne flute with the good stuff as quickly as possible using only a teaspoon.
+Just be sure to use some cheap bubbles for this one, since all the agitation might result in loss of fizz by the time contestants are ready to drink the prize.

 It’s hard to go wrong with charades, especially when it involves acting out the highs and lows of such an eventful year.
 Partygoers will laugh, cry and laugh-cry together while playing this straightforward, but endlessly entertaining classic.

 Try your hand at being a mind reader with this classic game that tests you and your partner.
 All you have to do is think of anything tied to New Year’s Eve (the ball drop, Times Sqaure and “Auld Lang Syne” come to mind).
 Your partner then has to figure it about by asking 20 questions, to which you can only respond with a “Yes” or “No.” If you have decades-long New Year’s Eve memories at the top of mind, great.
 If you’re only two New Year’s Eves into your relationship, even better.
 You can get points by thinking of small details—the delicious cocktail you had on the night you met or the color of the hat you put on right before the countdown began—and see if they’ll get it.

 24. New Year’s Eve Do or Drink